SNAS/website/site/content/docs/_index.md

       items:
 ---

-The main architectural components of the SNAS framework are:

-A high speed, low foot print collector, a high performance message bus, consumer applications, database, APIs and user applications
+SNAS streams data from the network using a high performance collector.
+    The collector produces the parsed (and raw) BMP data to Kafka message bus using a customizable topic structure.

 <!--more-->

 ## Flow

-SNAS streams data from the network using a high performance collector.
-    The collector produces the parsed (and raw) BMP data to Kafka message bus using a customizable topic structure.

 ![](/img/arch1.svg)